 One of the main things that are associated with Australia are animals that can be found here.
 There are so many different species both on land and in the water, One of these species is the whale, which attracts many tourists wanting to catch a glimpse of these magnificent creatures in their natural habitat.

-The most commonly spotted whale off the coast of Australia is the humpback whale but there are other species which frequent these waters and can be spotted if you are lucky.
-Other types of whale that you may come across here are the minke whale and the largest creature on earth, the blue whale.
+The most commonly spotted whale off the coast of Australia is the humpback whale but there are other species that frequent these waters and can be spotted if you are lucky.
+Other types of whales that you may come across here are the minke whale and the largest creature on earth, the blue whale.

 There are a large variety of whale spotting tours available whilst in Australia and in this article, we want to bring you some of the best whale watching tips as well as showing you some of the best places to see these incredible animals and when is the right time of the year to do so.

 What Do I Need To Take On A Whale Watching Tour?